University of Washington fInformation School

 • Area of refuge: Assist individual(s) to area of refuge.
 Send someone for help.
 Notify the on-site emergency personnel of the location of the person(s).

-Floor warden responsibilities:
+Floor evacuation warden responsibilities:

 • Treat every drill as real.